ProxLock/Docs/docs/ios-sdk.md

 This guide will help you integrate ProxLock into your iOS app to securely proxy your API requests.

+To see the ProxLock iOS SDK in action, check out our [Sample App](https://github.com/ProxLock/ProxLock-Demo)!

 ## Prerequisites

 Before you begin, make sure you have: